iossifovlab/gpf/userdocs/administration/getting_started.rst

 Run GPF web server
 ##################

-Enter into `gpf_test/wdae` and source `setenv.sh` file:
+Enter into ``gpf_test/wdae`` and source ``setenv.sh`` file:

 .. code-block:: bash

     cd gpf_test/wdae
-    souce ./setenv.sh
+    source ./setenv.sh

-And now you are ready to run GPF development web server:
+You are now ready to run the GPF development web server:

 .. code-block:: bash

     wdaemanage.py runserver 0.0.0.0:8000

-You can browse the development server using the IP of the host you running and port 8000.
-For example, if you are running the GPF develompent server locally you can use following URL:
+You can browse the development server using the IP of the host you're running the server on at port 8000.
+For example, if you are running the GPF develompent server locally, you can use the following URL:

 .. code-block:: bash